Learn how to make the cutest St. Patrick’s Day gnomes to accent your seasonal decor! These are such an easy project that is great for kids or adults.

 Instructions

 - Print out the template and assemble using tape.
-Cut out, and then cut 1 3/4" off of the bottom of the template.
-Set aside.
+Cut out with the scissors.

 - Paint the bottom of the cone with a few coats of acrylic paint, using the skin tone of your choice.
 Let dry.

 - Cut the fabric of the hat out using the template.
+Cut one piece of the plaid flannel and one piece of the green flannel.

 - Tape off the bottom of the cone, and apply spray adhesive to the top portion.
 Wrap the fabric around, smooth, and let dry.
+Repeat with the green fabric.

-- Cut the faux fur for beards using the template.
+- Cut the rust faux fur for beards using the template.
 Trace on the back and then keep the faux fur forward while cutting.

 - Attach a beard piece to the base of the cone using a hot glue gun.